dylantientcheu/fireman/docs/guide/index.md

 const app = initializeApp(firebaseConfig);

-// Initialize Cloud Firestore and get a reference to the service const db = getFirestore(app);
+// Initialize Cloud Firestore and get a reference to the service, you should export it in case you need to access it elsewhere. export const db = getFirestore(app);
   ```

   You may [follow instructions on the Firebase docs](https://firebase.google.com/docs/firestore/quickstart#initialize) to initialize Firestore